Jbleezy/BO2-Reimagined/README.md

 ### Ray Gun Mark 2
 * Same probability to obtain as other weapons
 * Can be obtained if player has Ray Gun
+* Increased move speed from 100% to 105%
-* Ammo gets added to the clip at the same time that it gets added in the reload animation
+* Ammo gets added to the clip at the same time that it gets added in the reload anim
 * Limited to 1 player on all maps
 * Decreased last stand ammo from 3 clips to 1 clip